 What’s the best way to send money to Niger?

-There are several different ways of sending money to Niger, but the following are the main ones:
+There are several different ways of sending money to Niger.
+The main ones include:

 |Cash transfer||Money transfer service|